jarviscanada/jarvis_data_eng_YajivLuckheenarain/linux_sql/README.md

     #Press "esc" to enter normal mode then ":wq" then "Enter" to save and exit the cronjob editor
     ```

-With these commands, you can quickly set up the project and begin monitoring your system.
+With these commands, you can quickly set up the project and begin monitoring your linux host.

 # Implemenation
-Discuss how you implement the project.

 ## Architecture
 Draw a cluster diagram with three Linux hosts, a DB, and agents (use draw.io website).
 Image must be saved to the `assets` directory.

 ![Cluster Diagram](assets/Clustering%20Diagram.png)

-## Scripts
-Shell script description and usage (use markdown code block for script usage)
-- psql_docker.sh
-- host_info.sh
-- host_usage.sh
-- crontab
-- queries.sql (describe what business problem you are trying to resolve)

 ## Scripts